tangle-network/webb-docs/v1/docs/03-anchor-protocol/b-architecture/signature-bridge.md

 The purpose of the Treasury Handler is to execute parameter updates for a Treasury contract.

 Examples of parameters that we may want to update:
-- The recepient of fees.
+- The recipient of fees.
 - The recipient of interest on the treasury.
 - The handler controlling the treasury.